 For Your Information: Most vision insurance programs will cover the cost of the annual exam and provide a benefit towards contacts or glasses.
 Contact lens fittings and evaluations are usually not covered, nor are medically necessary office visits.
 Please verify the limitations of your vision insurance coverage.

-This web page allows you to verify all of your coverage, and explains your coverage in detail, in an easy to follow print out.
-There is also a live online chat, email, or call 1-800-877-7195 Monday – Friday 5 a.m. to 7 p.m., Pacific Time, to speak with Member Servicesto verify your personal insurance coverage.
+Go to this insurance site to verify all of your coverage, and see details about your covergae in an easy-to-follow print-out format.
+There are also live online chat and email options.
+Or you could call 1-800-877-7195 Monday – Friday 5 a.m. to 7 p.m., Pacific Time, to speak with Member Services and verify your personal insurance coverage.

 In the Client Access section of this website a patient is able to request the necessary paperwork and authorized claim forms which should be brought to the office on the date of service.
 You may also check with your HR department for the correct forms.